Phi Kappa (secondary): Mu Theta chapter

+At the time that Mu Theta was established, four other secondary fraternities had active chapters on the GCMA campus.
+Their presence likely influenced the early Mu Theta members as they worked to improve Phi Kappa's organizational structure and symbols.
+During Mu Thetas first year, the members redesigned Phi Kappa's coat of arms and adopted a public motto for the fraternity: ἀδελφική ἀγάπη (pronounced ah-del-fee-KAY ah-GAH-pay), a Greek phrase which means "brotherly love," transforming Phi Kappa from a social club into a more traditional Greek-letter social fraternity.

-By the end of its first academic year, Mu Theta had grown to 17 members.
-Cowart and Palmer arranged for membership badges to be made by a Gulfport jeweler.
+By May of 1920, near the end of its first academic year at GCMA, the Mu Theta chapter had grown to 17 members.
+Cowart and Palmer arranged for membership badges to be made by the same Gulfport jeweler who supplied badges for the other fraternities at GCMA.
 The new badges were diamond-shaped, differing from the original square design used by the Upsilon chapter.
 The diamond shape became the standard for Phi Kappa badges.

-Mu Theta is credited with establishing the organizational structure and symbols that defined Phi Kappa as a fraternity, including a redesigned coat of arms and the adoption of a public motto: ἀδελφική ἀγάπη (Brotherly Love).

 The first Mu Theta chapter composite was published in the 1920 edition of GCMA’s Conch Shell yearbook.
-Two founders, Hain and Hendley, were not pictured, as they did not return for the spring semester.
+Two of the chapter’s founders, Hain and Hendley, were not pictured, as they did not return for the spring semester.

 National expansion

+Charter members of the Gamma Beta chapter of Phi Kappa at Emory University Academy in 1921.
+The composite’s coat of arms displays the chapter's letters (Gamma Beta) in place of Mu Theta.
+This was before the arms were standardized for all chapters.

 Phi Kappa expanded nationally beginning in January 1921, when Mu Theta alumnus John Bruce Beveridge founded the Gamma Beta chapter at Emory University Academy in Oxford, Georgia.
-Over the next several years, Mu Theta members and alumni established additional chapters in their hometowns.
-In order of creation, they were:
+Over the next six years, Phi Kappa continued to expand as Mu Theta members and alumni established chapters in their hometowns.
+These new chapters were not chartered at particular schools, but, like the original Alabama Upsilon chapter, they were chartered for towns and cities.
+Early members of the new chapters were predominantly high school students, but membership was also open to college students and young professionals.
+Between 1922 and 1927, the fraternity chartered six additional chapters through the direct efforts of Mu Theta members: